Hauwa Ibrahim: Life

 Ibrahim was known for pro bono work defending people condemned under the Islamic Sharia laws that are in force in the northern Nigerian provinces.
 She defended Amina Lawal, Safiya Hussaini and Hafsatu Abubákar.
+This has however been refuted by Aliyu Musa Yawuri in her piece 'On Defending Safiyatu Hussaini and Amina Lawal'.
 In 2005 she was awarded the Sakharov Prize for this work.